 - 5.8 The Core Strategy supports infill development in Sheepy Magna and Sibson.
 To clarify where infill development would be acceptable, the Neighbourhood Plan defines a settlement boundary for Sheepy Magna and Sibson which takes account of the character of each settlement.
-This replaces the Settlement Boundaries defined by the Site Allocations and Development Management Policies DPD. - 5.9 In the remainder of the Parish outside of these two new settlement boundaries, which covers the settlements of Sheepy Parva, Wellsborough, Upton, Pinwall and The Cross Hands, new residential development will not normally be permitted.
+This replaces the Settlement Boundaries defined by the Site Allocations and Development Management Policies DPD.
+The methodology for defining the settlement boundaries and its application for Sheepy Magna and Sibson is set out in Appendix 5. - 5.9 In the remainder of the Parish outside of these two new settlement boundaries, which covers the settlements of Sheepy Parva, Wellsborough, Upton, Pinwall and The Cross Hands, new residential development will not normally be permitted.